Federal Reserve Bank of New York: Responsibilities

 Since the founding of the Federal Reserve system, the Reserve Bank of New York has been the place where monetary policy in the United States is implemented, although policy is decided in Washington, D.C. by the Federal Open Market Committee (FOMC).
 It is the only Reserve Bank with a permanent seat on the committee, and its president is traditionally selected as the committee's vice chairman.
-Operating in the financial capital of the U.S., the bank conducts open market operations—the buying and selling of outstanding Treasury securities and agency securities—through its trading desk.
+Operating in the financial capital of the U.S., the bank conducts open market operations—the buying and selling of outstanding Treasury securities and agency securities—through its operational dealing desk.
 Like other regional Reserve Banks, the Reserve Bank of New York distributes coins and currency, participates in the Fedwire system that transfers payments and securities between domestic banks, and conducts economic research.

 The bank is the exclusive fiscal agent of the U.S. Treasury.
 In this role, it conducts all primary auctions of marketable Treasury securities, as well as government buybacks when authorized.
 It carries out exchange rate policy by swapping dollars with foreign currencies under the Treasury's direction.
 The Treasury receives all direct federal revenue and borrowed funds, and pays nearly all federal expenses, through its General Account at the Reserve Bank of New York.

 The bank's underground gold bullion depository lies 80 ft below street level and 50 ft below sea level, resting on Manhattan bedrock.
 By 1927, the vault contained 10% of the world's official gold reserves.
 The vault (designed by Frederick S. Holmes) is the largest known and confirmed gold store in the world, and holds approximately 7,000 t of gold bullion, more than Fort Knox does.
 The gold does not belong to the bank, which transferred all of its domestic gold reserves to the Treasury under the Gold Reserve Act of 1934.
 Nearly 98% of it belongs to the central banks of foreign governments.
 The rest belongs to the United States and international organizations such as the IMF.
 The bank stores the gold at no charge, but charges for handling whenever it is moved.

 The bank publishes a monthly recession probability prediction derived from the yield curve and based on the work by Esteban Rodriguez Jr. Their models show that, when the difference between short-term interest rates (using three-month T-bills) and long-term interest rates (using ten-year Treasury notes) at the end of a Federal Reserve tightening cycle is negative or less than 93 basis points positive, a rise in unemployment usually occurs.